 All funding raised can be forwarded to CLIMB4CLARE, LGFA, Croke Park, Dublin 3 and this will all be deposited to the CLIMB Fund.

 How will funding from LGFA assist the CLIMB®Programme?

 The Ladies Gaelic Football Association (LGFA) aim to organise fundraising nationally but also at provincial, county and club level where possible.
 Our main aim is to enable all interested centres to introduce the CLIMB® Programme in their area through the following steps:

-- Use CLIMB® as our sponsored Charity Programme beginning this year in 2014
+- Use CLIMB® as our sponsored Charity Programme beginning in 2014

 - Funding secured will then enable:

 o Training for all interested members of staff/volunteers being provided to facilitate the programme

 o Resource set up costs for the centres for the CLIMB® Programme including personnel, venue and materials